 One senior Nepalese rural doctor was the main trainee with an existing skill set including delivery by C-section, fracture management in adults and children, as well as being the hospital’s physician.
 An additional four rural doctors also received training and assisted during surgery.

 Teaching included a workshop on inguinal hernias in children and their care both outside and inside the operating theatre.
 Six children ranging from two to seven years old with inguinal hernia were selected in advance to receive free surgical treatment by UK paediatric surgeons and Nepalese doctors.
 During these live operations, the Nepalese doctors were trained to perform inguinal herniotomy under regional anaesthesia and sedation.
 At the end of training, the main trainee was competent in performing this operation independently.
 All children were discharged the next day and at their three-month follow up, there were no complications.

 You can ensure this surgery reaches more children

 Following the success of the pilot in May, our Christmas appeal will fund expansion of the existing project, delivering training across the multidisciplinary team providing surgical care for children.
 Training time with the UK team will be extended to ensure rural health professionals have sufficient mentoring and exposure to learn how to perform paediatric inguinal herniotomy and improve all-round surgical care for children.

 The project will train rural doctors, anaesthetic assistants, nurses and theatre practitioners who are working permanently at three rural hospitals.

 - Sangkhuwasabha District Hospital

-Alongside Charikot Hospital, they serve a population of approximately 120,000 children.
+Alongside Charikot Hospital, in the district of Dolakha they serve a population of approximately 120,000 children.

-After training doctors will be able to safely perform inguinal herniotomy in children, and both doctors and anaesthetic assistants will be proficient in providing regional anaesthesia and sedation for children.
+After training, doctors will be able to safely perform inguinal herniotomy operations on children.
+Both doctors and anaesthetic assistants will also be proficient in providing regional anaesthesia and sedation for children.